devfolorunso/HTTP-Status-Codes/Readme.md

 [<img src="https://res.cloudinary.com/ngleadersdb/image/upload/v1584474698/it_huyjrx.png" align="right" width="250" height="250">](https://github.com/afolorunso/)

-<p align="center">All the  HTTP response status codes are seperated into five classes or categories.
-The first digit of the code tells us the class of the response, while the last two digits do not have any classifying or categorizing role.</p>
+> All the  HTTP response status codes are seperated into five classes or categories.
+The first digit of the code tells us the class of the response, while the last two digits do not have any classifying or categorizing role.